beberlei/env/README.md

 file parsing necessary during requests, config variables are loaded from a persistent zval storage that is global between all requests.

 **EXPERIMENTAL** This extension is not tested in production yet.
-It works with PHP 5.6 and PHP 7.
+It currently works with PHP 5.5, 5.6 and PHP 7 on Non-ZTS builds of PHP.

 ## Installation